grammyjs/website/site/docs/guide/deployment-types.md

 Once Telegram sends an update to your bot for the second time, it is unlikely that your handling of it will be faster than the first time.
 As a result, it will likely timeout again, and Telegram will send the update again.
 Thus, your bot will not just see the update two times, but a few dozen times, until Telegram stops retrying.
-You may observe that your bot starts spamming users as it tries to handle all of those updates (that are in fact the same every time).
+You may observe that your bot starts spamming users as it tries to handle all of those updates (that are, in fact, the same every time).

 #### Why Ending a Webhook Request Early Is Also Dangerous